 Syncing EasyContent with WordPress

-After installing and configuring the plugin, you will see a new widget in the post editor.
-Its location varies slightly depending on whether you're using the classic post editor or the newer block (a.k.a Gutenberg) editor.
+After installing and configuring the plugin, you will see the new EasyContent widget in the post editor's sidebar.

 Table of Contents

-After installing the plugin you will see a new widget named EasyContent in the upper right area of the post editor page.
+After installing the plugin, the new EasyContent widget in the sidebar of the post editor page.

 To upload the article to EasyContent, use Push.
 On the other hand, to download the article from EasyContent, use Pull.

-Sync an Article Using the Block Editor (a.k.a.
+Sync a Content Item Using the Block Editor (a.k.a.
 Gutenberg Editor)

 Like in the classic editor, Pull is used to download the article from EasyContent while Push is used to upload the article to EasyContent.